studymates2/StudyMates/README.md

 | NumberOfNumber | Number | Number of the group people |
 | GroupName | String | Identification of groups |

-### Models
-[Add table of models]
 ### Networking

-- [Add list of network requests by screen ]
+#### List of network requests by screen

-- [Create basic snippets for each Parse network request]
+  - Login Screen
+    - (Read/GET) Query logged in user object
+  - Sign Up Screen
+    - (Read/GET) Query signed up new user object

-- [OPTIONAL: List endpoints if using existing API such as Yelp]
+###[OPTIONAL: List endpoints if using existing API such as Yelp]